 For younger kids, as Christmas approaches, and you’ve made your choices, you can now continue to manage their expectations.
 I like to give kids the message that “It’s Santa’s job to know what’s best for you.”
 Explain that Santa is probably going to pick three toys that he feels you really need, and that will be it.

 For older kids, who refuse to work down their list to the essentials, let them know that Mom and Dad know what’s best.
 And if they can’t be selective, you’ll be making the choice about what is best for them.
 If your daughter is caught on designer boots that cost $400 bucks, I would be cautious about feeding this tendency…even if you have the means.
 Why?
 Because expectations get set on a level of apparel that she cannot sustain herself, at least for several years!
 And finally, just remember…

 3. Give them more.
 They appreciate it less.
 It’s the law.

 You don’t have to trust me on this one.
 Just open your eyes and notice what you see.
-The more that our lives becomes focused on the “stuff” of our lives, the more that the “stuff” takes on the roles of filling our addictions.
+The more that our lives become focused on the “stuff” of our lives, the more that the “stuff” takes on the role of filling our addictions.
 Kids get addicted to immediate stimulation.
 Kids get addicted to limitless entertainment.
 Kids get addicted to passively absorbing stimulation, rather than being actively engaged.

 How does this work in our brain?
 Well, we don’t know for sure, but it appears to be something like this.
 We get a new toy.
 We are entertained and engaged by it.
 Our brains, however, accommodate rapidly.
 That is part of the magic of the human brain.
 Accommodation brings with it a rapid sense of boredom and we move onto the next item.
 This is also why video games, social media and endless entertainment online is so addictive to children (and adults).